This post is going to be:

 Transmission Speeds

-One other side show was to see if the speed of the UART comms was causing the problem – I suspect it is, but which bit of the chain of events does that relate to.
-Just lowering the data rate might solve the problem, and it sort of does, but why… and how can I get the transmission back up to where it should be if I don’t get to the root of the problem.
+So, just lowering the data rate might solve the problem, and it sort of did, for a while, but why… and how can I get the transmission back up to where it should be if I don’t get to the root of the problem.

 So I changed the ESP8266 and STM32 code to allow me to send an altered “fastuart” command (as well as the JSON messages the protocol between the browser client, ESP8266 and STM32 allows for other data and commands).

-The new fastuart command allows me to send a specific baudrate to both the ESP8266 and the STM32, synching their uart speeds and allowing me to test different rates… the original code set allowed a couple of speeds to be selected, but I wanted more granularity.
+The new fastuart command allows me to send a specific baudrate to both the ESP8266 and the STM32, synching their uart speeds and allowing me to test different rates… the original code allowed a couple of speeds to be selected, but I wanted more granularity.

 And slowing things down did work.
 To a point.
 There were still problems even at slower rates.
 And with those slow rates it took ages for the web interface to update.
 Transferring 30kB at 115200 takes over 2 seconds, so my interface isn’t showing VCU mode changes or voltages/current very quickly after they change… and in fact at those rates I miss a lot of what’s going on with the VCU.

-Where does that leave me?
+Where does that leave me (updates to come later)?

 Well, I suspect the problem relates to the ESP8266 hardware fifos.
 The chip is a pretty low powered device to be running a webserver and wifi stack.
 There are alls sorts of tasks that the web server and wifi could be doing that would hold off the rest of the processor from doing other things.